 - industry publications (like the ones mentioned above)

 Write a 400- to 500-word post on the class website about what you learned and how you plan to apply it to your coverage this semester.
 Take your own photo or use a property attributed one from Creative Commons.

 Publish by 5 p.m.
-Monday, Jan.
-30 and email me the link to your post to receive up to 10 extra credit points on your lowest assignment grade.
+Wednesday, Sept.
+6 and post the published link in our Slack #assignments channel earn up to 10 extra credit points on your lowest assignment grade.